How to Use INDEX MATCH

 The MATCH function searches for the value in G2 (“Steve Jones”) in the database and then returns a number.

-This number is the row in the data where the name “Steve Jones” is found.
+This number is the row in the dataset where the name “Steve Jones” is found.

 This row number is then fed into the syntax of the INDEX function.